Gregynog Young Musician Competition

 £500.00

-Each semi-finalist invited to the competition will receive £50 towards their travel expenses.
+Semi finalists who do not perform in the final will receive £50 towards their travel expenses.

 Young Accompanist winner will receive The Chairman's Trophy